Drug information provided by: IBM Micromedex

 Cancer medicines can cause constipation, diarrhea, nausea, or vomiting in most people, sometimes even after receiving medicines to prevent it.
 Ask your doctor or nurse about other ways to control these side effects.

-This medicine may cause dizziness, tiredness, blurred vision, or other vision problems (eg, flashes of lights, floaters, sensitivity of the eyes to light) .
-If any of these occur, do not drive, use machines, or do anything else that could be dangerous if you are not able to see well.
-Check with your doctor if these visual changes occur.
-Your doctor may want you to have your eyes checked by an ophthalmologist (eye doctor).
+This medicine may cause dizziness, tiredness, blurred vision, or other vision problems (eg, flashes of lights, floaters, sensitivity of the eyes to light).
+If any of these occur, do not drive or do anything else that could be dangerous until you know how this medicine affects you.
+Check with your doctor if visual changes occur.
+Your doctor may want your eyes be checked by an ophthalmologist (eye doctor).

 Do not take other medicines unless they have been discussed with your doctor.
 This includes prescription or nonprescription (over-the-counter [OTC]) medicines and herbal (eg, St. John's wort) or vitamin supplements.